scotws/LiaraForth/docs/MANUAL.md

 jurisdiction.
 Put briefly, use this at your own risk.

+### Thanks

+A big thanks to the crew at 6502.org, without whom none of this would have happend.
+Also, special thanks to Mike Barry for a steady stream of most very clever code optimizations.

 ### About the Name

 [Tali Forth](https://github.com/scotws/TaliForth) started simply as name I